Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-This is the other side of the command query responsibility segregation pattern, too.
+When we talked about command query responsibility segregation on the server side, we talked about events.
+But events are just

 When we put a form element on a page, we're giving the user ability to issue a command to change that value.
 Commands happen in user-space.
 Commands are imperative.
 Commands are part of our shared reality, what we might call "the real world".
 Commands mutate shared state in the Big Blue Room.

 Events are how the server tries to maintain a consistent model of the real world.